AcubeSAT/ecss-services/docs/usage_with_microcontroller.md

 }
 ```

-and we use a data structure to store the statistics.
+and we use a data structure to store the statistics:

 ```cpp
 namespace ParameterStatistics {